adamwshero/tf-module-codedeploy/README.md

 ## Purpose

-This repository is for storing useful Terraform modules for various cloud providers.
+This repository houses the AWS CodeDeploy pattern.

 ## How To Contribute to this file